moolen/AYD.IO/README.md

 From Filesystem or via Spotify (you need a Premium Account).

 ## streaming targets
-Stream to anything that can run NodeJS
+Stream to anything that can run NodeJS.
 Im using it at home with my Raspberry pi via wifi.